Tyabji family: Sports

-Ali Athar Hassanally Fyzee was part of India’s first ever Olympic contingent comprising Indian nationals in the 1924 Summer Olympic Games in Paris.
+Ali Athar Hassanally Fyzee was part of India's first ever Olympic contingent comprising Indian nationals in the 1924 Summer Olympic Games in Paris.
 Fyzee competed in singles tennis and reached the round of 64.
 Fyzee won bronze in the 1926 World Table Tennis Championships in London.
 Fyzee played for the Indian Davis Cup team and participated in 15 editions of the Wimbledon Championships between 1910 and 1933.
-Fyzee’s best result in the singles event was reaching the third round in 1926.
-Fyzee played at Roland Garros in 1925-27, 1929 and 1934, making the round of 16 in 1925 where he lost to René Lacoste.
+Fyzee's best result in the singles event was reaching the third round in 1926.
+Fyzee played at Roland Garros in 1925–27, 1929 and 1934, making the round of 16 in 1925 where he lost to René Lacoste.

 Dr. Ali Azhar Hassanally Fyzee won bronze in the 1926 World Table Tennis Championships in London.
 Fyzee was the President of the Table Tennis Federation of India and played a role in the foundation of the International Table Tennis Federation.
 He reached the quarter-finals of the British Covered Court Championships in tennis losing to Stanley Doust.
 Fyzee played for the Indian Davis Cup team winning 4 of his 17 single matches and 6 of his 11 doubles matches.
 Fyzee played at Wimbledon and Roland Garros he ended his career with a 67% win rate.
 In 1910, Fyzee became the first Indian to win a match at Wimbledon in the main draw.
 Fyzee won the Herga LTC tournament at Harrow three times, the Northern Championships in Liverpool, the Roehampton tournament defeating Nicolae Mișu of Romania, the Midland Counties Championships at Edgbaston, the Welsh Covered Court Championships at Craigside, Llandudno indoors twice, and the North London Hardcourts at Highbury.
 Fyzee was medical officer and adviser for the first ever Indian Olympic contingent at the 1920 Summer Olympics in Antwerp.

 Business

 Shama Bothe (Moizuddin) and Guido Bothe founded Chinkara Motors.
-The Chinkara (vehicle) was considered India’s first Caterham or kit car. it came powered by an Isuzu sourced 1800-cc engine capable of making almost 90hp along with a 5-speed manual gearbox.
+The Chinkara (vehicle) was considered India's first Caterham or kit car. it came powered by an Isuzu sourced 1800-cc engine capable of making almost 90 hp along with a 5-speed manual gearbox.